 Figure 3.1a and 3.1b are the pushover and shear limit plots for each specimen; from the plots, it can be concluded all the specimens observe flexure-shear failure.
 That is, lateral load capacity for each specimen intersects with the shear limit curve calculated as per by Sezen Moehle 2004.

 The plots of Figure 3.1a and 3.1b are hysteric plots for all the column specimens modelled as per the description in the above section.
 Particularly from Figure 3.1a – specimen S1 – it can be illustrated that the column with low ductility will have a sharp decrease in lateral load capacity after reaching the shear limit.
 The hysteric plot for S1 is a good match validating our aim of modelling shear element and bar-slip section for the analysis.
 However, the hysteric plot of C5, CC2 and U2 does not have a good match with the experimental results.
 Also, the peak lateral load of the test is always higher for these three specimens and the initial stiffness up to the elastic range is clearly visible to be higher than that of the stiffness observed in the experimental curve.
 Part of the reason can be attributed to the experimental setup where the ends are not fully rigid and there is a presence of rigid body rotation at the fixed end.
 Another reason for the overprediction of the peak lateral strength would be the inelastic deformation in the reinforcement bars.
-However, the deterioration and pinching phenomena is well captured in all of the hysteric plots, but the drawback remains in modelling which required manual inputs of these parameters to match with the experimental results.
+However, the deterioration and pinching phenomena is well captured in all the hysteric plots, but the drawback remains in modelling which required manual inputs of these parameters to match with the experimental results.
 To summarize, the modelling discussed in the above section captures the flexure-shear failure in a satisfactory manner that can be extended to the frame under this study.